pure-js/frontend-code-playground/README.md

 # Front-end test environment

-The local place to build and test front-end code.
+## The local place to build and test front-end code.

+**NOTE**
+We use Brave instead of Chrome, but you can chage that inside `./vscode/launch.js`file

+---

 ## Prerequesties

 You should have this VSCode plugins installed. \
 Yo can simply install them from a VSCode workspace recommendations

 - [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome)
 - [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) (But you can use any webserver instead)

 ## How to use

 1. Put all your front-end code inside `local-content/` folder
 2. Run local web server
 3. Run VSCode debug mode